strogo/goal/manual/run/index.md

 This will produce "./bin/app.exe" binary when on Windows and "./bin/app" otherwise.

 ### Builtin commands
-Apart from the commands described above, there is a list of `sunplate run` builtin commands, they are:
+Apart from the kinds of commands described above, there is a list of `sunplate run` builtin commands, they are:

 * `/start` - start some commands asynchronously
 * `/run` - start some commands and wait them to complete
-* `/single` - start a single instance of some command asynchronously, make sure the previous one is killed
+* `/single` - start a new instance of some command asynchronously, make sure the old one is killed
 * `/echo` - print something
 * `/pass` - do nothing

-They can only be used inside `init` and `watch` sections as follows:
+They can only be used inside `init` and `watch` sections.
+There is a demonstration of builtin commands in action:

 ```yaml
 init: